-Innovation Insight for Observability by Gartner
+Innovation Insights for Observability by Gartner: a sneak peak

 Olaf Schouws· 4 min read

 In its latest report, research firm Gartner tackles the trending subject of Observability.
 According to Gartner, "Observability is the evolution of monitoring into a process that offers insight into digital business applications, speeds innovation and enhances customer experience.
 I&O leaders should use observability to extend current monitoring capabilities, processes, and culture to deliver these benefits."
 This blog post gives you a sneak-peek of this new analyst report about observability.

 If you don't want to miss anything, download the full report for free right here.
 Want to know a little bit more about the report first?
 Continue reading to learn Gartner's analysis and some benefits of Observability.